talkable/talkable-docs/source/advanced_features/shopify_purchases_syncing.rst

 Here is detailed explanation of this logic:

-  - Purchases Syncing tries to found Purchase in Talkable by Order Number (Shopify Purchase ID).
+  - Purchases Syncing tries to find Purchase in Talkable by Order Number (Shopify Purchase ID).

   - If there is no such Purchase, the one will be registered with attributes described in `Shopify Webhook payload and Talkable Purchase attributes mapping`